 The Aristotelian Corpus

-The works in the Aristotelian corpus are organized systematically, not chronologically.
+The Aristotelian corpus is organized systematically, not chronologically.
 In contrast to the Platonic corpus, there is no chronological division into early, middle, and late works.
 (Some of Aristotle's works do appear less mature than others.
 The Categories is an example.
 It is both first in the corpus and appears to have been written before certain other works in the corpus.)

-The Aristotelian corpus subdivides into three main parts according to subject: the logical works, physical works, and ethical works.
+In this way, the Aristotelian corpus divides into three parts according to subject: the logical works, physical works, and ethical works.
 The logical works are first.
 They are followed by the physical works, which constitute the largest part of the corpus.
 The ethical works are last.

-The Aristotelian corpus is composed of esoteric (as opposed to exoteric) works.
-They are written for members of his school.
-Many of these works are little more than a series of notes.
-They lack the explanation necessary for those who are not already familiar with the main lines of thought.
+In addition, the works in the corpus are esoteric (as opposed to exoteric) works.
+They are written for members of his school, and some are little more than a series of notes that lack the explanation necessary for those who are not already familiar with the main lines of thought.

 The approach to the Aristotelian corpus